anaadeladelrosario/anaadeladelrosario.github.io/README.md

 1. Install NPM if you don't have it: npm install npm

-2. Install project dependencies: pnpm install
+2. Install project dependencies: npm install

 ### Running the Application

-To start the application in development mode: pnpm dev
+To start the application in development mode: npm dev

 The application will open in your default web browser.
 If it doesn't, you can manually open it.

 ### Building for Production

-To create a production-ready version: pnpm build
+To create a production-ready version: npm build

 ## Need Help?